WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Proposed Wireless Respiration Monitoring (WiRM) Algorithm

 \subsubsection{Conjugate Multiple CSI}

 Phase noise such as sampling clock offset, carrier frequency offset, jitter, and sampling time offset greatly impacts the reliability of CSI phase measurements.
 Fortunately, these sources of noise are all common to antennas attached to the same NIC and, equivalently, the same local oscillator.
 As such, we choose to cancel out the phase noise $\eta(t, f)$ from \eqref{eq:non_ideal_system_model}, by conjugate multiplication \cite{ref:fullbreathe}.
 The conjugate multiplied CSI data exist on the arc of an ellipse in the complex plane, moving along the arc as the dynamic multipath changes \cite{ref:stat_sig_processing, ref:fullbreathe}.
 That is, the conjugate multiplied CSI moves along the arc as $r(t)$ changes in \eqref{eq:system_model}.
+Conjugate multiplication is chosen for phase noise cancellation over the CSI-ratio method described in Subsection~\ref{ssec:resp_waveform_lit_review}, as it preserves CSI magnitude information that could otherwise be lost during the ratio operation.

 CSI data are collected in windows of length $N$, where $N$ is chosen to ensure the respiratory waveform remains approximately stationary while still capturing at least one full breathing cycle.
 For each transmit antenna $T_a$ for $a \in \{1, 2, \dotsc, A\}$ and receive antenna $R_b$ for ${b \in \{1, 2, \dotsc, B\}}$, $NK$ CSI values are collected, resulting in a total of $NKAB$ values.
 The conjugate multiplied CSI is computed by multiplying each CSI link with the complex conjugate of a reference link from the same transmitter to a fixed receiver $R_1$, as defined in